ppreshant/flow_cytometry/notes-flowcytometry.md

 	- How do we dump the plots from each .fcs file from within the loop into an RMD output?
 	- (_can't use since subplots are already made by `FlowCal.plots`_) Can squeeze into a pdf by doing subplots - [source](https://stackoverflow.com/a/41277685/9049673)
 	- Would a pluto notebook (_or jupyter notebook_) work for calling the python script and collecting all the plots generated?

+### html output
+- [ ] Add a separator between output of individual well plots '----' and print the well name maybe?
+- [ ] Get rid of this `file saved :  test2.fcs` being saved

 **Literature**
   - [ ] read the flowcal introduction paper to understand the data storage format and theme etc.
 	  - wondering how extendable the formats are compared to the R/bioconductor ones that are building on the original FlowCore so more future proof?